oxytis/oxidize/README.md

 # Sabrespy

 Discover PII sensitive data.
-Find personally identifiable information in your environment such as financial and health related information.
+Find personally identifiable information in your environment such as financial.
 Quickly determine exposure after a breach.
+Most common elements Birth, Social, Credit Cards, and Tax ID is searched for as these are most likely to be associated to an individual.
+Other quasi identifying data will not be checked as it is not meaningful or useful unless associated.
+Does not satisfy data breach reporting requirements, for that use Sabreware Sabrespy service.

 Useful during network assessments by red teams who are looking for the "loot" in a post-exploitation scenario.
 Add Sabrespy to your toolkit!